 Zwivel's Complete Guide To Breast Implant Sizing

-If you’ve recently decided to undergo breast augmentation surgery, you’re probably feeling very excited about the changes you’re about to experience.
-But once you have committed to surgery, there’s another significant decision to make: what size implants should you get?
+Once you have committed to breast augmentation surgery, there’s another important decision to make: What size implants should you get?

 So, what factors should inform and guide this very personal choice?
 There are a range of crucial questions you should take into account and discuss with your surgeon before settling on implant size.
 Some key considerations include: